Skip to Main Content

 Sudanese Leila Aboulela The Kindness of Enemies

-Syrian-American Mohja Kahf (Poet) E-mail from Scheherazad
+Syrian-American Mohja Kahf (poet) E-mail from Scheherazad

 Turkey Elif Shafak The Bastard of Istanbul